caktus/guidebook/docs/hosting-practices.md

 daily.

 Some sites might need to back up other files in order to recover from a complete failure, case by case.
-For example, they might have \"static\" files that aren\'t in the project source repository but come from some other source.
+For example, they might have "static" files that aren't in the project source repository but come from some other source.

 Our projects almost always have their configuration under source control